dbieber/davidbieber.com/hugo/content/snippets/2021-01-22-am-i-available-for-conversation-right-now-dot-com.md

 It says No while I'm on a phone call / skype / zoom / meet etc<br/>
 It says No if I have recently been on a call for a long time<br/>

-It says Yes during explicitly times (there would be a button I can press to set it to Yes for 30 minutes)
+It says Yes during explicitly set times (there would be a button I can press to set it to Yes for 30 minutes)

 If I'm deliberately in a public space (e.g. Gather Town, Clubhouse) AND looking for conversation (aka I've pushed the button), then it shows where to find me.